His by Donation, Dedication, and Relation

 These prayers open with a scriptural call of confession, confess specific sins, thank the Father for Jesus' perfect life and death in our place, ask for the help of the Spirit in pursuing holiness, and close with an assurance of pardon.

-Inspired by the Puritan classic The Valley of Vision, these prayers were developed for both personal devotions
+Inspired by the Puritan classic The Valley of Vision, these prayers were developed for both personal devotions and church use.

 Click here to learn more about Truth For Life